roshan-c/Sunshine-App-Automation/README.md

 # Sunshine Steam Game Importer

-This Python script automatically imports your Steam games into Sunshine, a game streaming server, complete with grid images for each game.
+This Python script automatically imports your INSTALLED Steam games into Sunshine, a game streaming server, complete with grid images for each game.

 Example:
 ![IMG_0759](https://github.com/user-attachments/assets/365301a4-57d8-4b5e-a9d6-5ba4573af638)